borglab/gtsam.org/_posts/2019-11-01-lqr-control.md

 <a name="eq:state_cost"></a> \\[ L(x_k) = x_k^T Q x_k \tag{2} \\]
 <a name="eq:action_cost"></a> \\[ L(u_k) = u_k^T R u_k \tag{3} \\]

-The optimal controls over time can be obtained by minimizing the total cost:
+The optimal controls over time can be expressed as the constrained optimization problem:

 \\[ \argmin\limits_{u_{1\sim k}}\sum\limits_{i=1}^n x_i^T Q x_i + u_i^T R u_i \\]
 \\[ s.t. ~~ x_{t+1}=Ax_t+Bu_t ~~\text{for } t=1 \text{ to } T-1 \\]

 We can visualize the objective function and constraints in the form of a factor graph as shown in [Figure 2](#LQR_example).
-This is a simple Markov chain, with the oldest states and actions on the left, and the newest states and actions on the right.
-The ternary factors represent the dynamics model constraints and the unary factors represent the state and control costs.
+This is a simple Markov chain, with the oldest states and actions on the left, and the newest states and actions on the right. **The ternary factors represent the dynamics model constraints and the unary factors represent the state and control costs.**

 <a name="fg_scratch"></a>
 <figure class="center">